ohartl/webmum/README.md

 ### Multiple source redirect support (Optional)

 As mailservers can only process a single source address for redirects the database table for aliases / redirects can only hold a single source address in a row.
-WebMum will, if you enabled the multiple source redirect support, do some magic so there is only a single address in a row even though multiple adresses where entered.
+WebMum will, if you enabled the multiple source redirect support, do some magic so there is only a single address in a row even though multiple addresses where entered.
-To make this work another column in the database table is required, which holds an identifier for the list of source adresses, so they can be edited like normal redirects.
+To make this work another column in the database table is required, which holds an identifier for the list of source addresses, so they can be edited like normal redirects.

 By default you can only redirect a single address to a single or multiple destinations.
 If you want to enable support for redirecting multiple source addresses to a destination, just enable it in the options: